aabbtree77/aabbtree77.github.io/about/about.md

 ## [MNIST-0.17 (Python)](https://github.com/aabbtree77/MNIST-0.17)

 Vilnius, 2014 - 2015, 2020.

-A confirmation that Jonas Matuzas' CNN model is one of the most convincing results in the MNIST digit recognition, reproducible research!
+Confirmed that Jonas Matuzas' CNN model is one of the most convincing results in the MNIST digit recognition.
+A reproducible research!

 The MNIST digits are known to me since around 1999, my BSc times guided by Dalius Navakauskas in Vilnius.
-Retrospectively, MNIST is not as interesting as CIFAR, but all that got solved with AlexNet-2012, leaving very little to further research.
+MNIST is not as interesting as CIFAR, but all that got solved with AlexNet-2012 unexpectedly anyway, leaving very little space to a further research.

-Lately, unexpectedly powerful deep networks have emerged: Transformers-BERT-ChatGPT, AlphaGo/Zero, AlphaFold, Stable Diffusion, but these great experiments/systems one can count on fingers.
+Lately, very powerful deep networks have emerged: Transformers-BERT-ChatGPT, AlphaGo/Zero, AlphaFold, Stable Diffusion, but these great experiments/systems one can count on fingers.
 [Alexander Skidanov](https://www.youtube.com/watch?v=1aK2u_fdiIY) and [Igor Ganichev](https://www.youtube.com/watch?v=-xh_XXlX0kE&t=8977s) share some insights about the failures in this field as well (in Russian).

 <br>